GrafanaSetup/networkMonitor/README.md

 # networkMonitor

-Network monitor that logs your ping every second and your internet speed every 30minutes and saves to InfluxDB
+Network monitor that logs your ping every second and your internet speed every 30minutes and saves to Prometheus Database

 ### Basic Setup is REQUIRED!
 Check ![GrafanaSetup/basicSetup](https://github.com/GrafanaSetup/basicSetup) for more information